chembl/FPSim2/docs/user_guide/tversky.md

 ## In memory

-Use the `FPSim2.FPSim2.FPSim2Engine.tversky` function to run Tversky searches.
+Use the `FPSim2Engine.tversky` function to run Tversky searches.
 Tversky is a generalisation of Tanimoto and the Sørensen–Dice coefficients.

-> **Tip:** By setting the a, b and threshold parameters:
-> - a=b=1 will return the same results than a Tanimoto search but will be slower than using `FPSim2.FPSim2.FPSim2Engine.similarity`
-> - a=b=0.5: will run a Sørensen–Dice search
-> - a=1, b=0, threshold=1.0 will return the same results than using `FPSim2.FPSim2.FPSim2Engine.substructure` function but will be slower
+!!! tip "Search Types Configuration"
+    Set `a=b=0.5` to perform a Sørensen–Dice search.

 ```python
 from FPSim2 import FPSim2Engine